mitdbg/palimpzest/docs/docs/user-guide/datareaders.md

 Keeping in line with "show don't tell", this page should have a motivating use case and start with the implementation of a simple `DataReader`.
 The problem should then be expanded to include image and text inputs, with a demonstration of the changes made to the `DataReader` to support these.

 I would strongly suggest that we finish with example(s) demonstrating how to use our off-the-shelf `DataReaders`.
 If the user understands (1.), (2.), and (3.), then (4.) will follow quite naturally.
-However, the inverse is not necessarily true.
+However, the inverse is not necessarily true. -->

+Coming Soon!

+In the meantime, if you have questions about how to read your own data with PZ, please send us a message on [Discord](https://discord.gg/dN85JJ6jaH).